Does blue light lead to the blues?

 Regular readers of this blog would know we post regularly about blue light and its effects.
 These effects are still up for debate, with research still going on and the jury still out.
 Unlike Ultra-Violet rays, about which people are more aware, the research on blue light is few and far in between as of now.
 And if it is harmful, the full extent of it is not fully known.
 Some believe that it can even harm our retina and cause macular degeneration.
 Having said that, blue light is most commonly linked to strained and dry eyes because of excessive phone or computer use.
+The detrimental effects of blue light on eyes are most commonly linked to strained and dry eyes because of excessive phone or computer use.
 It is also well known that blue light regulates our circadian rhythm, so exposure to it at night time may disrupt our sleep cycle.
 Apart from these issues, does blue light cause depression?
 Does it have an effect on our mental health?
 And can blue light blocking glasses help?
 Let’s try to answer these questions.

 But first we should know what exactly blue light is and its link to digital screens.